“Monetary policy and the mortgage market” (Job Market Paper)

-When a central bank changes its interest rate, there are direct effects on many households’ cash flows: it changes the interest rate they pay on their mortgages.
+When a central bank changes the interest rate, it affects many households directly through their mortgage interest payments.
 If these households are constrained in their spending, this channel can have real and direct effects on aggregate demand.
-In contrast, in standard frameworks of monetary policy this channel is absent; there, changes in the policy rate affect consumption demand only via a forward-looking Euler equation.
-To focus on the cash-flow effect, I build a heterogeneous-agent life-cycle model with housing and long-term mortgage contracts.
+However, this channel is absent in standard frameworks of monetary policy.
+In such frameworks, changes in the policy rate affect consumption demand only via a forward-looking Euler equation.
+To quantify the mortgage interest rate channel, I build a heterogeneous-agent life-cycle model with housing and long-term mortgage contracts.
 The illiquid nature of housing gives rise to wealthy hand-to-mouth households, and the existence of mortgage financing allows for households to be both relatively poor and have high exposures to changes in the interest rate.
-I find that the aggregate direct response of consumption to a real interest rate shock is highly dependent on the type of mortgage contracts available and the possibility to refinance.
-In an economy with fixed-payment long-term mortgages, the transmission of monetary policy through a cash-flow effect of mortgagors is present, though muted.
-In an economy with adjustable-rate mortgages, on the other hand, the aggregate direct response of consumption to a real interest rate shock is significantly larger than in a comparable model without housing and mortgages.
-A broad conclusion is that a detailed understanding of the contract structures in the mortgage market is an important input into the analysis of monetary policy.
+I find that the aggregate response of consumption to a real interest rate shock is highly dependent on the type of mortgage contracts available and the possibility to refinance.
+In an economy with fixed-payment long-term mortgages, the response of consumption is 50 percent higher due to changes in mortgage interest rates and the endogenous response in house prices.
+However, in an economy with adjustable-rate mortgages, the consumption response is more than six times as large as compared to when fixed-rate mortgages are used.
+Hence, a detailed understanding of the contract structures in the mortgage market is an important input into the analysis of monetary policy.

 R&R Review of Economic Dynamics